 As a member of the N7 Holding Group the Company reviews the requirements for the application of the global minimum tax in accordance with the parent company's guidelines.
 The application of the global minimum tax depends on whether the annual turnover of the parent company is above EUR 750 million in at least two of the four financial years under review, as reported in the consolidated financial statements, this criterion determines the group's liability to pay global minimum tax.
-The N7 Holding Group will prepare its financial consolidated statements under IFRS for the year 2023, so the determination of whether turnover exceeds the required threshold is currently unknown.
+The N7 Holding Group has prepared its financial consolidated statements under IFRS for the year 2023, but the accounts have not yet been finalised and adopted, so the comparison of turnover to the threshold will only be finalised after the adoption of the consolidated accounts.

-The global minimum tax will be subject to annual reporting obligations starting in 2024, and to declaration and payment obligations in 2026 at the earliest.
+The global minimum tax will be subject to declaration and payment obligations in 2026 at the earliest.
 The tasks and processes in relation to the global minimum tax are under development.